intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 end
 ```

 This code, as you might guess, sets `calculated_value` to 5, unless `some_condition` is high, in which case it sets `calculated_value` to 3.
 The use of blocking assignments (as is recommended in `always_comb` blocks) makes these statements execute from top to bottom.
-While it's easy to see how a digital circuit (e.g. a mux) could do the same thing functionally, one can imagine that you can do some fancier things whose behavior is more easily understood as procedural steps like this.
+While it's easy to see how a digital circuit (e.g. a mux) could do the same thing functionally, you can also use `always_comb` to do some fancier things whose behavior is more easily understood as procedural steps like this.

 However, there's something weird here.
 The `calculated_value` signal is _not_ a software variable; it's a hardware signal!
 How does it have multiple values during this "execution", and what do things that depend on `calculated_value` "see" when using it?
-It turns out there's all kinds of weird behavior from a simulation perspective, as well as more serious issues of simulation/synthesis mismatch and unexpected behavior around `always_comb` blocks depending on how you write them.
+It turns out there's all kinds of weird behavior from a simulation perspective, as well as more serious issues of simulation/synthesis mismatch and unexpected behavior, around `always_comb` blocks depending on how you write them.

 ## Crazy `always_comb` behavior